vertex-analytics/docs/src/manual/manual.md

 #### Pane

-The pane section, to the right of the text editor, is where the current script is visualized when run.
+The pane section, to the right of the text editor, is where a data visualization solution appears upon running the current script.
 The user may choose to specify the symbol and date values that the current script should reference here or within their script.

 <img src="asset/v9-pane.png" width="50%" height="50%">